census-instrumentation/opencensus-node/packages/opencensus-exporter-zipkin/README.md

 ```javascript
 tracing.registerExporter(exporter).start();
 ```
+## Viewing your traces:
+Please visit the Zipkin UI endpoint http://localhost:9411

 ## Useful links
 - For more information on OpenCensus, visit: <https://opencensus.io/>
 - To checkout the OpenCensus for Node.js, visit: <https://github.com/census-instrumentation/opencensus-node>
+- For Zipkin project at https://zipkin.io/
 - For help or feedback on this project, join us on [gitter](https://gitter.im/census-instrumentation/Lobby)

 [gitter-image]: https://badges.gitter.im/census-instrumentation/lobby.svg